Sierra Vista teen dies after falling from roof of moving SUV

 The injured teen was taken to Canyon Vista Medical Center by ambulance, then flown by helicopter to a level one trauma center in Tucson, where he died shortly after, the release said.

 Police believe that the victim was standing on the roof of the SUV while the other teen drove the vehicle around a neighborhood.
 At some point, the victim fell from the car, causing severe head trauma.
-The investigation has not indicated that either one of the involved teens was under the influence of alcohol or drugs, according to the release.
+The investigation has not indicated that either one of the involved teens was under the influence of alcohol or drugs, the release said.

 Sierra Vista police would like to remind the public that moving vehicles are extremely dangerous and to never engage in behavior that could risk serious injury or death.